bchehraz/HabitCheck/README.md

 4. The project should now be deployed and accessible through `http://localhost:8000/`

-**By default the frontend project is set to connect with the Heroku endpoint for authentication.
-If you are deploying locally, this URL has to be changed.
-The URL can be found in `frontend/src/utils/auth.js` **
+** By default the frontend project is set to connect with the Heroku endpoint for authentication. **

 #### Backend Deploy Instructions